pablogs9/husarnet-docs/docs/manual-dashboard.md

 By default, the interface is accessiable only to you.
 However, you can make the web UI public, so anyone who knows the address, will be able to access the interface.

 To make the interface public, open element settings (by clicking its name in the network screen) and toggle "Make the Web UI public" checkbox.
-Then you can copy the address of the page accessible using "Open Web UI" button and send it to someone.
+Then you can copy the address of the page accessible using **[Open Web UI]** button and send it to someone.

 :::danger Warning
 Everyone will be able to access the Web UI!
 Make sure it is written in a secure way.
 Most elements from the Husarnet Marketplace assume that they won't be made public.